Skip to main content

 Step 3: Handle the Onboarding Flow

-1. Provide business documentation
+1. Provide business information and documentation

-4. Receive approval or additional requirements
+5. Receive approval or requests for additional information

-Step 4: Monitor KYB Status
+Step 4: Monitor Application Status

 Check onboarding status programmatically: